We've changed the way you complete courses

 Module 7 brings us back to the present with an overview of cardiovascular outcome data from two recent trials that deliberately trained their sights on the use of SGLT-2 inhibitors in patients with heart failure – EMPEROR-Reduced (which studied empagliflozin) and DAPA-HF (dapagliflozin).

-Once enrolled on a course you can access the content in any order you wish, simply browse the course using the ‘CONTENT AND YOUR PROGRESS’ section on this page.
+Once enrolled on a course, you can access the content in any order you wish.
+Having started a module, you can browse the contents using the ‘CONTENT AND YOUR PROGRESS’ table on the left side of the page.
+In order to complete the module you need to click the Complete button displayed at the bottom of each topic page.